 Coffee and People

-The too low seed price for coffee is driving coffee families deeper into poverty.
-In Latin America in particular, many coffee growers are struggling to make ends meet, so there isn’t any opportunity to invest in or implement changes to their farm that could improve yields and profitability.
+The too-low seed price for coffee is driving coffee families deeper into poverty.
+In Latin America in particular, many coffee growers are struggling to make ends meet, leaving little opportunity for investment in or implementation of changes to their farm that could improve yields and profitability.

 Investigations into supply chains of major coffee brands like Starbucks and Nestlé shed light on an unsavory practice on coffee farms: slave labor.
 Despite these Brazilian farms being “quality-certified” by these brands, unfortunately, corporate accountability is often left inadequately checked in the coffee industry.
 Revelations of coffee farmers working in slavery-like conditions led to commitments to increase monitoring from the Brazilian government and third-party certifiers, and the brands that once quality-certified the farms, stated they would stop sourcing coffee from them.